Communications and Education

 The Public Relations Section develops communications resources such as newsletters and brochures, the agency website and social media sites, and press releases.
 We also support aviation awareness, education, and workforce development through outreach efforts and activities.
 We promote Virginia aviation through speaking engagements, industry trade shows, career days and many other public events.

 The Aircraft Registration Program registers aircraft in the Commonwealth of Virginia.
-All aircraft that are owned by residents of the Commonwealth, or owned by nonresidents, if they are based in Virginia more than 60 days in a 12-month period, are required to be registered.
+All aircraft that are owned by residents of the Commonwealth, or owned by nonresidents, if they are located in Virginia more than 90 days in a calendar year period, are required to be registered.
 The registration requirement includes aircraft which are based at both public-use and private-use airports, heliports and landing areas.

 Additionally, our team assists Virginia airports by providing financial and technical resources, and expertise, to support strategic activities such as public relations efforts, advertising campaigns, and marketing programs to help promote aviation related awareness for their facilities.